FHA Home Loans Made Simple

 “As an FHA DE underwriter, I pride myself on navigating the complexities of FHA loans to help first-time homebuyers and families achieve their dream of homeownership.”

-Phuong Lee, Underwriting Manager at Griffin Funding.
+Phuong Lee, Underwriter at Griffin Funding.

 Who Can Qualify for an FHA Loan?